This two day course qualifies people as Youth Mental Health First Aiders, giving them:

 Email the team

-If you’re looking to book a small number of individual places on a course, you may want to book directly with one of our independent instructors.
-Find courses running near you
+If you’re looking to book a small number of individual places on a course, you may want to book directly with one of our independent Instructor Members.
+Find courses running near you.

 Youth Mental Health First Aid